Entanglement of a spin-1/2 Ising-Heisenberg diamond spin cluster in the thermal bosonic bath: Entanglement of the and spins

+where $\Lambda_i$ are the eigenvalues of the $\rho^{{\rm \Gamma_{A(B)}}}$.
+Similar to Wootters measure of entanglement \cite{wootters1998,wootters1997}, this quantity allows for an accurate evaluation of the entanglement in a two-qubit state.
+Therefore, it can be reliably used to quantify entanglement between two spins.
+It is also worth noting that, unlike Wootters measure, this measure is more straightforward to apply in practical calculations.

 We started with the state where all spins are separated and projected along the positive direction of the $x$-axis.
 This state can be easily prepared by placing the system in a strong external magnetic field directed along the $x$-axis.
-The state can be expressed as follows
+We start with this state because it is completely separable, and we are interested in the behavior of the entanglement in the system that occurs alongside decoherence.
+Note that with this approach, other initial states with different levels of entanglement can also be studied, allowing one to observe how maximal entanglement is achieved during the evolution.
+This state can be expressed as follows

 Substituting the parameters of this states into expression (\ref{spinddensitymatrixfinal3}), we obtain the density matrix that defines the evolution of the $a$ and $b$ spins.
 In the base $\vert\uparrow\uparrow\rangle$, $\vert\uparrow\downarrow\rangle$, $\vert\downarrow\uparrow\rangle$, $\vert\downarrow\downarrow\rangle$, it takes the form